October 17, 2023

 Certainly, engine programs or self-insuring on the engine overhaul will be the biggest component.
 But regulatory compliance, future upgrades, and enhancements to the airplane become extremely important when trying to understand how to monetize the maintenance and put that into the lifecycle cost.

 If you looked at over a 15-year period, the first 5 years of maintenance would be very flat.
 The next five years would start to have a relatively shallow incline.
 And then from 8-15 years, it starts to get "lumpy."
 Sorry, that’s not a very sophisticated term, but it’s exactly what happens.Contact Guardian Jet

 Learn the latest about aircraft sales, brokerage trends and more.

-Receive your FREE copy of "The Ultimate Airplane Buying Guide," to get exclusive insights into the aircraft acquisition process, from finding a specific plane to managing your asset post-purchase.
+Receive your FREE copy to get exclusive insight into the aircraft acquisition process, from finding a specific plane to managing your asset post-purchase.